-Our goal is to understand how quality audits may differ from those with engagement-level findings, and to use these learnings to continuously improve all of our audits.
+Our goal is to understand how quality audits may differ from those with engagement-level findings, and to evaluate how these learnings may be used to continuously improve all of our audits.
 We evaluate the results of these analyses to identify enhancements that may be useful to implement across the practice.
 We believe these analyses contribute significantly to the continuing effectiveness of our quality management.

-Message from leadership Our approach to quality Cultures and values Our people Our approach Monitoring PwC network Governance and organisation Appendices
+Message from leadership Our approach to quality Cultures and values Our people Our approach Monitoring PwC network Legal and governance structure Appendices